leonigmig/reclaim/source/pages/claustrophobia.rst

 Each pair of large feathered, magnificent wings tethered firmly to a cyclindrical spine of pure protein.
 No head or neck or feet or breast.
 Just a perfectly functional, factory produced stub to ground these muscle-bound wings.
 Each stubby base harnessed by wires and packed densely into the cavournous space below where they furiously beat.
 Halls and halls of underground wings flapping into eternity.
 I could not see the floor.
 They were fed, I assume somehow.
 Thick liquid dripping.
 No eyes no brains just nerves and muscle and energy endlessly beating.

 And they are just there.
 Any purpose to these thousands of benighted beings entirely inscrutable.
 Not so much hard to divine the meaning of these things, so much as the definition of meaninglessness.
 Technology, power, pain, indifference scale and nothing else beside.
 No redemption, no potential.
 No potential for redemption.
 Just time stretching out and the absence of change.
-Meaningless Whys with their magnificent bloody wings.
+Meaningless Whys with their magnificent bloodied wings, flapping against each other in the dark - a thousand miles from anything.